Ranbir Singh Hooda: Legacy

 Hooda had set a record for being a member of seven different houses in India's democratic history, a feat that has been registered and acknowledged by the Limca Book of Records.

 On 1 February 2011, Government of India released a commemorative postage stamp in his remembrance.

 Death

 Hooda died at the age of 94 on 1 February 2009.
 He was few of the surviving members of the Constituent Assembly of India during his death.
 He is survived by his sons Bhupinder Singh, Inder Singh and Dharmender Singh.
 Two of his sons, Pratap Singh and Joginder Singh, had died earlier.
+Hardei Hooda, his wife, died on 26 April 2015.